bitprj/devrel/AStarPathfinding/blog.md

 ```

-From **main_loop.py**.
-We’ll then add another boolean for when we want to start showing the pathing.
+from **main_loop.py**.
+We’ll then add another Boolean for when we want to start showing the pathing.
 We’ll just add this by our `done` variable and initialize it to `False`.

 ```